danielmosss/Taskadix/README.md

 * ✅ Ability to select a week to view.
 * ❌ Login (Future)
 * ❌ Public Domein (Future)
-* ❌ Get location from browser for custom weather
+* ❌ Get location from browser for custom weather (Future)

 ## ⌨️ How to use?